Over half of teenagers who smoke become addicted, which can harm their physical and oral health.

 Smokeless tobacco products such as “dip” and “chew” contain more nicotine than cigarettes.
 Holding an average-sized “dip” in your mouth for 30 minutes can give the same amount of nicotine as smoking three cigarettes.
 In fact, using two cans of snuff in one week is equivalent to smoking one and a half packages of cigarettes per day in terms of nicotine exposure.

-Smoking has a harmful effect on oral health.
-It causes bad breath and discolouration of the teeth, tooth decay, receding gum lines and a reduced ability to taste and smell.
-It also leads to increased risk of oral cancers on the tongue, lips, floor of the mouth and gums, plus throat cancer.
-The risk of most oral cancers increases over time if the youth continues to smoke.
-In fact, most oral cancers can be attributed to tobacco use.
+The health of your mouth, teeth, and gums can affect your general health.
+Smoking has a harmful effect on .
+It causes bad breath and discolouration of the teeth, tooth decay, and gum disease and a reduced ability to taste and smell.
+It also leads to on the tongue, lips, floor of the mouth and gums, plus throat cancer.
+The risk of most increases over time if the youth continues to smoke.
+In fact, most can be attributed to tobacco use.